-- A. The provisions of this Protective Order and Discovery Order apply to this docket. - B. Parties have 15 days, from the date of electronic service of this Order to petition the Commission for reconsideration.6 - C. The Commission retains jurisdiction over the subject matter and the parties for the purpose of entering such further orders as it may deem necessary.
+- A. The provisions of this Protective Order and Discovery Order apply to this docket. - B. The parties have 15 days from the date this Order was electronically served to petition the Commission for reconsideration.6 - C. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.